Florida

 Bradenton Beach

-Bradenton Beach is beautiful, 4 mile stretch of sandy white beach nestled among several beach communities along the west coast of Florida.
-Part of the narrow barrier islands on the Gulf of Mexico south of Tampa Bay, it is separated from the city of Bradenton by the Intracoastal Waterway.
-These barrier islands form a 34 mile string of beaches and beach communities that range from Anna Maria to Venice.
+A beautiful, 4 mile stretch of white sand nestled among several communities along the west coast of Florida.
+Part of the narrow barrier islands on the Gulf of Mexico south of Tampa Bay, it is separated from the city by the Intracoastal Waterway.
+These barrier islands form a 34 mile string of beach communities that range from Anna Maria to Venice.

-Characteristic of the Gulf of Mexico beaches, the waters are generally warm and calm compared to the east coast beaches.
-The beach is family friendly and offers areas with picnic areas, snack bars and lifeguards at selected locations.
+Characteristic of the Gulf of Mexico, the waters are generally warm and calm compared to the east coast Atlantic.
+It is family friendly and offers areas with picnic areas, snack bars and lifeguards at selected locations.

 Located on the Intracoastal side side of the island is the City Pier, a 300 foot pier extending into Sarasota Bay.
 The pier includes a waterfront restaurant, bait and tackle shop and a day dock for boaters.